-Personally, before I watched the first edition of the TCR in 2013 and participated the next year, I was just someone who went bike touring and did some mountainous cyclosportives (see About Me).
+Personally, before I watched the first edition of the TCR in 2013 and participated the next year, I was just someone who went bike touring and did some mountainous cyclosportives (see the About Me & Ride Far page).
 I had no idea that I would become absolutely obsessed with this type of bike racing or that I would start an Unofficial TCR Advice website in late 2015 that would turn into Ride Far and now be attracting 5,000+ different visitors per month in early 2017!

 None of this would have happened without Mike – he certainly changed my life.
 I’m pleased that this website is continuing to pass on his influence to encourage even more people to Ride Far.